The average cost of car insurance for a Tesla is $3,947 per year, or $329 per month.

 - The Model S aluminum frame is more expensive and difficult to repair than a steel frame.

-For all these reasons, the cost to repair a Tesla, even for a minor fender bender, can easily reach several thousand dollars.
-And, as the cars integrate more custom parts and technology, the cost per collision may continue to rise.
-So, even though the technology built into Tesla cars aims to reduce crashes, as data indicates its Autopilot feature does, insurers have to take into account the size of a claim when an accident does occur.
+That's why the cost to repair a Tesla, even for a minor fender bender, can easily reach several thousand dollars.
+And as the cars integrate more custom parts and technology, the cost per collision may continue to rise.